krussll/tarothappy/_posts/2019-08-22-lawn-bowls-rules.md

 The best way to learn lawn bowls is by playing it.
 Here is our rundown of the basic rules of lawn bowls, once you understand these you can get out into the greens and learn the rest as you go!

+All of the information in this guide can be found in the offical [Laws of the Sport of Bowls](http://www.worldbowls.com/wp-content/uploads/2020/06/Laws_of_the_sport_v3.2.pdf).
+This is the latest version (3.2) released in 2020.

+You can keep track of the latest changes and updates at [World Bowls "Laws Of The Sport](http://www.worldbowls.com/laws-umpiring/laws-of-the-sport/).

 ## The Object

-The aim of lawn bowling is to roll your bowl as close to a smaller white ball (known as the jack) as possible You want to get one or more of your bowls closer to the jack than your opponent
+The aim of lawn bowling is to roll your bowl as close to a smaller white ball (known as the jack) as possible.

+You want to get one or more of your bowls closer to the jack than your opponent

 ## Playing the Game